Maaz Salman

 📚 My Research Interests

 Welcome to my page.
 I have research expertise in the domains of Artificial Intelligence, Internet of Things, Underwater Wireless Sensor Network, Underwater Wireless Optical Communication, and RF Communication Component Design.
-I utilize various tools and simulation techniques to evaluate and develop communication modules, analyze their performance, and publish academic papers that undergo peer review process.
-I utilize a diverse range of sensor data acquired by undersea and atmospheric sensor nodes to train machine learning models in order to predicts different patterens or parameters.
+I utilize various tools and simulation techniques to evaluate and develop communication modules (VLC and LoRA based), analyze their performance, and publish academic papers that undergo peer review process.
+I utilize a diverse range of sensor data (waveform/time-series/2D/3D images) to train machine learning models in order to predicts different patterens.

 Reach out to collaborate.